About cookies on this site

 • Condition: rel contains “lightbox” (without quotation marks)

-Step 3: Create a GA Tag
+Step 3: Create a GA4 Tag

 Google Analytics Tag’s settings: